amayhuaq/unsa-phd-courses/pattern-recognition/README.md

-# Implementation of Stress Detectors based on Physiological Signals
+# Comparison of Stress Detectors based on Physiological Signals

 This repository contains the implementation of two papers related to stress detection which use the WESAD dataset.